Unidata/git-recipes/faq.md

 Q: I am in merge conflict hell because of whitespace or EOL differences.
 This sometimes happens when people are committing files from different operating systems (e.g., Unix and Windows).
 What do I do?

 A: You can try your git command with `--ignore-whitespace `.
 For example `git rebase master --ignore-whitespace`.

+Q: How can I see what files I changed at a particular commit?

+A: `git log -p -1 --name-only 49bb54a` or `git show --pretty="format:" --name-only 49bb54a`